Skip to Content

 If you’re planning on cooking Italian cuisine, be sure and grow some winter squash in your Italian kitchen garden.
 Not in the least because traditional varieties aren’t available in supermarket (despite their fantastic flavor)!

-6 Fantastic Italian Winter Squash Varieties
+6 of the Best Italian Winter Squash Varieties

 Given this vegetable’s long history in the Italian kitchen, it’s not surprising there are some fantastic Italian winter squash varieties to choose from.